ForestAdmin/forestadmin-experimental/packages/agent-nodejs-testing/README.md

-# Agent Node JS Testing Library
+# Agent Testing Library

-This library provides a set of utilities for testing Node JS agents.
+**Internally at Forest Admin, we use it to test our agents.**

-It's only available for [Node JS agents](https://docs.forestadmin.com/developer-guide-agents-nodejs/).
+This library provides a set of utilities for testing agents with any Agent stack (NodeJS, Ruby, Python, PHP).

 It is in alpha version and is subject to breaking changes.
 For the moment, it only provides an incomplete set of utilities for integration and unit testing, but it will be extended in the future.

 ## Installation